kiwi2kiwi/Hebbian/README.md

     The never connect two Perceptive or two Interactive

 Other general rules:
-- If two neurons are repeatedly active at the same time, they wire together (Hebb: "fire together, wire together"
+- If two neurons are repeatedly active at the same time, they wire together (Hebb: "fire together, wire together").
+  Because I'm doing that in the Neuron_space class, the neurons technically do not connect on their own, violating the concept of not telling them what to do.
+  It should instead be implemented in the neurons themselves.

 What I'm working on: